learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tanstack_Table.md

 // If you want columns to be grouped together you can define it here as well.
 // See: https://tanstack.com/table/v8/docs/guide/grouping
 const defaultColumns = [
-  // Display Column, the accessor() function takes the name of the attribute you want to display. columnHelper.accessor("dogBreed", {
+  columnHelper.accessor("dogBreed", {
     header: "Dog Breed",
     cell: (info) => info.getValue(),